 1 CPO cases identified outside of acute care facilities were not included.
-CPO were designated as a reportable condition in BC on December 22, 2016.
-BCCDC PHL, PICNet, and Infection Prevention and Control in the health authorities are working with the Provincial Communicable Diseases Policy Advisory Committee to include CPO cases identified in community settings in the current surveillance program.
+CPO was designated as a reportable condition in BC on December 22, 2016.
+The BCCDC Public Health Laboratory, PICNet, and Infection Prevention and Control in the health authorities are working with the Provincial Communicable Diseases Policy Advisory Committee to include CPO cases identified in community settings in the current surveillance program.